fedor1984/fedor1984/index.md

 title: Unicode and UTF codepages explanation
 ---

+Hello!

-Here you can find information about:
+On this page you can find information about:

-- Unicode standart
+- Unicode standart.
-- UTF-8 and UTF-16 codepages
+- UTF-8 and UTF-16 codepages.
 - Difference between this codepages, their pros and cons

 Documents listed below: